hsjang0/DPM-SNC/README.md

-# Diffusion Probabilistic Models for Structured Node classifications
+# Diffusion Probabilistic Models for Structured Node classification

+This is an official implementation of our paper **Diffusion Probabilistic Models for Structured Node classification** accepted at **NeurIPS 2023**.

 ## Repository Overview
 We provide the PyTorch implementation for DPM-SNC framework here.
 The repository is organised as follows: